hyperion-rt/hyperion/docs/postprocessing/postprocessing.rst

-specific Stokes parameters, inclinations, apertures, to scale the SED to a specific distance, to convert it to certain units, to extract the SED originating from different components, etc. For full details about the available arguments, see the :ref:`getsed` documentation.
+specific Stokes parameters, inclinations, apertures, to scale the SED to a specific distance, to convert it to certain units, to extract the SED originating from different components, etc. For full details about the available arguments, see the :doc:`../api/get_sed` documentation.

 What the method returns will depend on the options specified.
 By default, the I stokes parameter is returned for all inclinations and apertures.
 Thus,